-6.1204.0210.
-License required-Exemptionsfees.
+6.04.020.
+License fees.

-- (a) A dDog license fees, including reduced fees for spayed females or neutered males, for each dog within the city shall be established from time to time by a resolution of adopted by the city council.
-Dog license fees shall not be refundable in whole or in part. - (b) The administrator or a designated representative may require the submission of a certificate of a licensed by a veterinarian licensed by the State of California stating that a dog has been spayed or neutered, or cannot be spayed or neutered for health reasons and is incapable of breeding, or is incapable of breeding, prior to issuance of a license at a lesser fee. - (c) Additional fees for a license purchased A late license fee shall be set by resolution adopted by the city council and may be imposed for any license required by this section when obtained:

-- (1) More than thirty (30) days after the date that the dog became four (4) months old; - (2) More than thirty (30) days after the date that the adult dog was acquired or brought into the city; or - (3) mMore than thirty (30) days after notice to the owner to obtain a license or thirty (30) days after expiration of a license-shall be the same as those set by the city council by resolution. - (df) Licenses and tags shall be issued upon written request without charge for Ddogs honorably discharged or released from the services of the Armed Forces of the United States, dogs principally used as service animals as defined in the Americans with Disabilities Actfor the purpose of leading persons with defective eyesight, dogs principally used for the purpose of assisting persons with defective hearing, and police dogs used in law enforcement agencies.
-License and tags shall be issued for such dogs upon request without charge; - (eg) The administrator may waive the Llicense fees for only one (1) spayed or neutered dog kept in a residence household where the owner of the dog is over the age of sixty-five (65) years of agewhen such owner presents or qualifies for a state Medi-Cal card.
+- (a) Dog license fees, including reduced fees for spayed females or neutered males, for each dog within the city shall be established from time to time by a resolution adopted by the city council.
+Dog license fees shall not be refundable in whole or in part. - (b) The administrator may require the submission of a certificate by a veterinarian licensed by the State of California stating that a dog has been spayed or neutered, or cannot be spayed or neutered for health reasons, or is incapable of breeding, prior to issuance of a license at a lesser fee. - (c) A late license fee shall be set by resolution adopted by the city council and may be imposed for any license required by this section when obtained: - (1) More than thirty (30) days after the date that the dog became four (4) months old; - (2) More than thirty (30) days after the date that the adult dog was acquired or brought into the city; or - (3) More than thirty (30) days after notice to the owner to obtain a license or thirty (30) days after expiration of a license. - (d) Licenses and tags shall be issued upon written request without charge for dogs honorably discharged or released from the services of the Armed Forces of the United States, dogs principally used as service animals as defined in the Americans with Disabilities Act, and police dogs. - (e) The administrator may waive the license fee for only one (1) spayed or neutered dog kept in a residence where the owner of the dog is over sixty-five (65) years of age.

-6.1204.0340.
+6.04.030.
 Vaccination condition to license issuance.

-Prior to the issuance of any license, it shall be necessary that the dog licensed shall be vaccinated with anti-rabies vaccine as provided in Section 6.048.100-080 which is effective and recent enough to provide protection against rabies for the license period.
+Prior to the issuance of any license, it shall be necessary that the dog licensed shall be vaccinated with anti-rabies vaccine as provided in Section 6.04.080 which is effective and recent enough to provide protection against rabies for the license period.

-6.1204.0450.
+6.04.040.
 Issuance of license.

-- (a) An application for a dog license or renewal, together with any required license fees and a current and valid rabies vaccination certificate must be filed with the administrator in a form or format determined by the administrator. - (b) The administrator may only issue a dog license Uupon payment of the required license fee and the presentation of a certificate of current and valid rabies vaccination certificate.by a duly licensed doctor of veterinary medicine, - (c) the administrator shall issue a Llicenses shall state stating the name and address residence of the person to whom the license is issued, the amount paid, the date of issuance and expiration thereof, the date of expiration of the vaccination, and a description of the dog for which such license is issued, together with the and the identification number of the metallic tag accompanying the same.
+- (a) An application for a dog license or renewal, together with any required license fees and a current and valid rabies vaccination certificate must be filed with the administrator in a form or format determined by the administrator. - (b) The administrator may only issue a dog license upon payment of the required license fee and the presentation of a current and valid rabies vaccination certificate. - (c) Licenses shall state the name and address of the person to whom the license is issued, the amount paid, the date of issuance and expiration thereof, the date of expiration of the vaccination, a description of the dog for which such license is issued, and the identification number of the metallic tag accompanying the same.

-6.1204.0560.
+6.04.050.
 Metal tags.

-- (a) With each dog license, the director of public health administrator shall issue a metal tag bearing an identifying number and the words and letters "City of Sunnyvale." or "SV". - (b) Any person who owns, maintains, or boards a Each dog shall cause the dog to wear the metal tag issued for it at all times, except when being shown at a dog show, exhibition or event. - (c) In the event that it is necessary to issue a duplicate replacement tag,
+(a) With each dog license, the administrator shall issue a metal tag bearing an identifying number and the words and letters "Sunnyvale" or "SV".

-- a fee, as set forth in a resolution adopted by the city council, of two dollars shall be charged to the owner. - (d) The metal tag issued pursuant to this title may not be attached to a dog other than the dog for which the tag was issued. - (e) Police dogs are exempted from the requirement of wearing the issued metal tag.
+- (b) Any person who owns, maintains, or boards a dog shall cause the dog to wear the metal tag issued for it at all times, except when being shown at a dog show, exhibition or event. - (c) In the event that it is necessary to issue a replacement tag, a fee, as set forth in a resolution adopted by the city council, shall be charged to the owner. - (d) The metal tag issued pursuant to this title may not be attached to a dog other than the dog for which the tag was issued. - (e) Police dogs are exempt from the requirement of wearing the issued metal tag.

-6.12040.0670.
+6.040.060.
 Record of licenses and presentation on request.